The Best Dill Cultivars for all Your Needs

 Sprinter dill (Anethum graveolens ‘Sprinter’) is a popular variety known for its fast maturing and compact size.
 It's a nice container plant and a great kitchen staple.

-Hera Dill (Anethum graveolens 'Hera') The attractive blue green leaves of hera dill were first developed for their strong flavor.
-This dill variety is slow to bolt and an excellent choice as a pickling herb or for use as a garnish.
+Hera Dill (Anethum graveolens 'Hera') The attractive blue green leaves and stems of Hera dill were first developed for their strong flavor and slow bolting characteristics.
+This dill variety is an excellent choice as a pickling herb or for use as a garnish.

 Superdukat Dill (Anethum graveolens 'Superdukat'): Reaching 5 feet in height, Superdukat is a behemoth among dill varieties.
 It's a late bloomer with excellent seed production and bushy foliage.

-Tetra Dill (Anethum graveolens 'Tetra'): This bushy variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
-It also offers a continuous harvest of aromatic and flavorful leaves.
+Tetra Dill (Anethum graveolens 'Tetra'): This dill variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
+It also offers a continuous harvest of aromatic and tasty leaves with a complex blend of flavors reminiscent of dill with a whisper of fennel and anise in the mix.

 Superdukat Dill (Anethum graveolens 'Superdukat'): As the name suggests, Superdukat dill is a giant among dill varieties, reaching 5 feet in height.
 It's a late bloomer with excellent seed production, blooms and bushy foliage.

-Tetra Dill (Anethum graveolens 'Tetra'): This bushy variety reaches 24 to 32 inches in height and is favored for its slow bolting tendency and large blooms.
-It also offers a continuous harvest of aromatic and flavorful leaves.
+Tetra Dill (Anethum graveolens 'Tetra'): This dill variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
+It also offers a continuous harvest of aromatic and tasty leaves with a complex blend of flavors reminiscent of dill with a whisper of fennel and anise in the mix.

 Kronos Dill (Anethum graveolens ‘Kronos’) A mid-season entry that was first cultivated in the Netherlands.
 Kronos dill produces large flowers on thick stems.
 The plant itself has attractive, dark green, waxy leaves.